seizaku/coursecha/README.md

 ### Introduction 🌿

-Coursecha is a web application designed to revolutionize the learning experience for volunteers working with the "KidsWhoFarm" non-profit organization.
-This app leverages the power of Google Gemini to provide **personalized learning paths** and **interactive support**, empowering volunteers to **upskill themselves effectively in urban microfarming**.
+Coursecha is a web application that aims to revolutionize the learning experience of people who want to get into farming.
+This project is in collaboration with Kids Who Farm PH.
+The app leverages the power of Google Gemini to provide **personalized learning paths** and **interactive support**, empowering learners to **upskill themselves effectively in urban microfarming**.

 ### Overview 💡